Download and print the game board here, then read on…

 SETTING THE SCENE FOR THE INVESTIGATION

-- Shuffle the six character cards then take the top card and secretly place it in the Murder Envelope.
+- Find an envelope/opaque container, the murder envelope.
+Shuffle the six character cards then take the top card and secretly place it in the murder envelope, without looking at it or any of the other cards.
 Do the same with the room cards and weapon cards.
 You should end up with three random cards in the murder envelope: one character card, one weapon card and one room card.

 - Shuffle the remaining cards together, making sure none of the cards are seen by any of the players.
 Deal all the cards to all the players.
 Some players may receive more cards than others according to the number of players in the game.
 These players will start the game with a slight advantage.

-- Each player takes a sheet from the Detective Notebook.
+- Each player takes a detective notepad sheet.
 You will use this to eliminate characters, weapons and rooms.
 Keep it covered throughout the game.
 Don’t let the other players see who or what you have eliminated from your enquiries.